My Greatest Teacher

 The grape jelly kind of tasted like the liquid cough syrup Dad sometimes had to force down my throat.
 He’d either pin me down on the cabin floor, knees holding down my kid-arms, or convince me that if I plugged my nose I couldn’t taste it, so then I’d just drink it myself.
 I hoped that kid enjoyed his strawberry jam, whoever he was.
 I was in heaven just with the butter alone and the creek flowing by.

 Dad sometimes liked to elbow his way in to a class above our own–the ski lodge at Mt.
-Bachelor in Oregon, riding elevators in the business district in San Francisco, the fine dining restaurant in The Wharf where we just ordered appetizers, then sheepishly paid and left.
+Bachelor in Oregon, riding elevators in the business district in San Francisco, the fine dining restaurant in The Wharf where we ordered an appetizer, then sheepishly paid and left.
 Dad has a penchant for experiences he can’t quite afford, and if I am being honest, so do I. But at least it’s a penchant for experiences, not a penchant for things.

 “What are we going to do tomorrow, mama?”